Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 CENTER LEFT + JOYSTICK RIGHT         - (Field) Adds Lavitz to the party (Select+R3) FACE SOUTH + JOYSTICK RIGHT          - (Field) Adds all party members back (CROSS+R3) (Intended to be used with all party start below)
 FACE SOUTH + UPPER LEFT SHOULDER     - (Field) (CROSS+R1) On map 10 toggle all dragoons.
-(Intended for Hell Mode start) FACE SOUTH + UPPER LEFT SHOULDER     - (Field) (CROSS+L1)
+(Intended for Hell Mode start)

+FACE SOUTH + UPPER LEFT SHOULDER     - (Field) (CROSS+L1) This hotkey has different usages based on the map ID...
 	**ON MAP 10**
 		On the first map where you can control Dart press this hotkey to add everyone to the party at level 1.
 		This is intended if you want to start the game with a different character.
 		When characters rejoin the party they may be a lower level than usual.
+		Press it again to toggle Dragoon Spirits on/off.

-		To add characters back to the parth use the below hotkey instead.
+		When characters go missing from the party to add characters them back use the below hotkey instead.
+		You can use this hotkey on any map.
 			FACE SOUTH + JOYSTICK RIGHT (CROSS+R3)
-		Press it again to toggle Dragoon Spirits on/off.
 	**ON MAP 232**
 		On the map where you lose Red-Eyed spirit in Barrens you can add it back.
 	**ON MAP 424/736** [HARD/HELL MODE KEY]
-		On the corpse of the dragon and the final map you can toggle the Divine spirit.
+		On the corpse of the divine dragon and the final map you can toggle the Divine spirit.
 	**ON MAP 729**
 		On the lift to the inner lunar core you can use this to warp out to the explorable overworld.
 	**ON MAP 526/527**